zarusz/SlimMessageBus/docs/intro.md

 #### AddSlimMessageBus overload

+> Since version 2.0.0

-Since version 2.0.0, the `services.AddSlimMessageBus(mbb => { })` can be called multiple times.
+The `services.AddSlimMessageBus(mbb => { })` can be called multiple times.
 The end result will be a sum of the configurations (the supplied `MessageBusBuilder` instance will be the same).
 Consider the example:

 ```cs
 // Module 1